madeofpendletonwool/PinePods/completed_todos.md

 - [] Added Better Download support to the client versions.
 - [] Manually adjust tags for podcast in podcast settings
-- [] Volume control in the player

 - [] Manual Podcast Tag Adjustment (This is in preparation for better filtering features)

+Version 0.6.1

-- [] Add support for gpodder sync standalone container
+- [x] Add support for gpodder sync standalone container.
+You can now sync to either Nextcloud or a gpodder standalone server that supports user and passwords.
+- [x] Volume control in the player
+- [x] Fixed a couple parsing issues with mysql dbs found after implementing the new postgres support
+- [x] Fixed issue where MFA couldn't be disabled.
+It just tried to enable it again.
+- [x] Fixed issue with time zone parsing in postgres and mysql dbs

 Version 0.6.0